Dv5n/NanoShell/README.md

 ## Running
 You can compile it using `make` or `make build` and then `make run` or running the jar file with `make runJar`.

-If there are any error messages, while compiling or running, I will be happy to fix!
-Just open an issue and I will help you.
+If you run into any errors while compiling or running the shell, let me know!
+Just open an issue, and I will be happy to fix it.

 ## Plugins
 Plugins are apps, features or even games to NanoShell.